Kahl (god): Marib

-(‘with [the help of] ʾAlmaqah, the Lord [of the Temple] ʾAwwām, and with [the help of] their patron god Rummān, and with the help of their [sun goddess/angel] Kāhlum and the mistress [of the Temple] Nuʿmān’)In ZI 11, the Kahl and Almaqah are both epithets for the same god.
+(‘with [the help of] ʾAlmaqah, the Lord [of the Temple] ʾAwwām, and with [the help of] their patron god Rummān, and with the help of their [sun goddess/angel] Kāhlum and the mistress [of the Temple] Nuʿmān’)One inscription (Zaid Inan 11) uses "Kahl" and "Almaqah" as epithets for the same god.
 This inscription, a long Sabaic poem from the third century AD, shows Kahl leading an army of Sabaeans into Al-Yamama (then called al-Jaww), a region that he pierces and conquers in a triumphant victory.
 According to the inscription, this campaign is part of Kahl's "rising in the East" (meaning to overcome the night).
 The poem also reveals a development in pre-Islamic religion as Kahl absorbs the properties and functions of several deities that had come before him in the pantheon.
 According to some historians, this represents an ongoing trend in South Arabian religion at the time towards the emergence of pre-Islamic Arabian monotheism.
 The second step of this process may have been the transformation of Kahl into Rahmanan before the reigns of the kings Malkikarib Yuhamin and Abu Karib.